 Descending, you'll pass Jomon Sugi, the largest and oldest cedar tree in the forest, dated between 2,170 and 7,200 years old.

 Inspired?
-Check out our new range of adventurous hikes in Japan!
+Check out our new range of adventurous hiking holidays in Asia.